Jeet2103/cross_camera_maping/README.md

 # Cross Camera Mapping Project

-This project is an advanced cross-view player tracking system that accurately maps and re-identifies players across broadcast and tactical camera feeds using state-of-the-art computer vision techniques.
+The objective of this project is to build an advanced cross-view player tracking and re-identification system that effectively maps and tracks players across broadcast and tactical (top-down) camera views.
+In sports analytics, especially in football or basketball, player identities often become ambiguous when switching between different camera feeds.
+This system addresses that challenge by ensuring consistent player identification across disjoint views, enabling deeper insights into player movements, formations, and tactical decisions.

 ## Key Features
 - **Multi-Camera Tracking**: Seamless player identification across different views